With thanks and love to MrDrP and his family.

 This time, it was Sensei who stopped her in her tracks.

 "Stoppable-san!"
-He said in a tone that felt like a slap to her ears.
+The old man's tone felt like a slap to her ears.
 "You do her no honor acting this way.
 Stand up!"

 Kim had never heard Sensei sound so cruel.